-At December 31, 2015, the Health Center reported a liability of \$2,497,975, for its proportionate share of the GERF's net pension liability.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Health Center's proportion of the net pension liability was based on the Health Center's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2014, through June 30, 2015, relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2015, the Health Center's proportionate share was 0.0482 percent.
+At December 31, 2016, the Health Center reported a liability of \$3,637,538, for its proportionate share of the GERF's net pension liability.
+The Health Center's net position liability reflected a reduction due to the State of Minnesota's contribution of \$6 million to the fund in 2016.
+The State of Minnesota is considered a non-employer contributing entity and the state's contribution meets the definition of a special funding situation.
+The State of Minnesota's proportionate share of the net pension liability associated with the Health Center totaled \$47,523.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Health Center's proportion of the net pension liability was based on the Health Center's contributions received by PERA during the measurement period for employer contributions received from all of PERA's participating employers.
+At June 30, 2016, the Health Center's proportionate share was 0.0448 percent, which was a decrease of 0.0034 percent from its proportion measured as of June 30, 2015.